inDriver/laniakea-gradle-plugin/README.md

 }
 ```

-For project statistics run the following:
+For project statistics, run the following command:
 ```
 ./gradlew generateProjectModulesStats
 ```

-This command will show you project statistics and create a json file with these statistics.
+This will display the project statistics, and create a .json file containing these statistics.
 This feature is still under construction, but you can use it for simple statistics.

 ## Inspiration

-Thanks to other tools for inspiration:
+Thanks to these tools for inspiration:

 - [Module Graph Assert](https://github.com/jraska/modules-graph-assert)
 - [module-dependency-graph](https://github.com/savvasdalkitsis/module-dependency-graph)

 ## License

-This plugin is released under the Apache 2.0 license.
+This plugin has been released under the Apache 2.0 license.
 [See LICENSE](https://github.com/inDriver/laniakea-gradle-plugin/blob/main/LICENSE) for details.

     Copyright 2022  Suol Innovations Ltd.